New fish counter facility officially opened in Donegal

 The River Lackagh counter project was developed by Inland Fisheries Ireland in response to closure of the River Lackagh salmon fishery in 2007 when scientific advice indicated that salmon stocks had fallen to below their Conservation Limit.
 The salmon fishery remained closed to enable fish stocks re-build until 2013 when electrofishing surveys confirmed that juvenile salmon stocks had recovered sufficiently to allow for the re-opening of the salmon fishery on a ‘catch and release’ basis.
 The counter will be a valuable addition to Inland Fisheries Ireland’s national suite of index counters and represents the organisation’s first counter on the north Donegal coast.

-Speaking at the openin, Minister Kyne said: “I am delighted to officially open this fish counter which will help protect fish stocks in the area.
+Speaking at the opening on Moday, Minister Kyne said: “I am delighted to officially open this fish counter which will help protect fish stocks in the area.
 Angling is a valuable asset to local communities here in Donegal.
 This development will help us ensure the sustainability of fish populations for future generations.”

 Dr Ciaran Byrne, CEO of Inland Fisheries Ireland said: “This fish counter provides real time data on fish stocks in the fishery and allows us to adapt to changing stock levels.
 This is crucial both from a conservation and economic viewpoint as this fishery contains valuable wild fish populations.
 I would like to acknowledge all our partners in this project who recognised the importance of this project and worked with us to delivery this facility for the local area.”